PostgREST/postgrest/nix/README.md

 ## Aside: Working with `nix-shell` and the PostgREST utility scripts

-The PostgREST utilities available in `nix-shell` all have names that begin with `postgrest-`, so you can use tab completion (`postgrest-<tab>`) in `nix-shell` to see all that are available:
+The PostgREST utilities available in `nix-shell` all have names that begin with `postgrest-`, so you can use tab completion (typing `postgrest-` and pressing `<tab>`) in `nix-shell` to see all that are available:

 ```
 # Note: The utilities listed here might not be up to date.
-[nix-shell:~/Projects/postgrest]$ postgrest-
+[nix-shell]$ postgrest-<tab>
-postgrest-lint                         postgrest-test-spec-postgresql-10.12
+postgrest-lint                         postgrest-test-spec-postgresql-10
-postgrest-style                        postgrest-test-spec-postgresql-11.7
+postgrest-style                        postgrest-test-spec-postgresql-11
-postgrest-style-check                  postgrest-test-spec-postgresql-12.2
+postgrest-style-check                  postgrest-test-spec-postgresql-12
-postgrest-test-all                     postgrest-test-spec-postgresql-9.4.24
+postgrest-test-all                     postgrest-test-spec-postgresql-9.4
-postgrest-test-spec                    postgrest-test-spec-postgresql-9.5.21
+postgrest-test-spec                    postgrest-test-spec-postgresql-9.5
-postgrest-test-spec-all                postgrest-test-spec-postgresql-9.6.17
+postgrest-test-spec-all                postgrest-test-spec-postgresql-9.6

-[nix-shell:~/Projects/postgrest]$
+[nix-shell]$

 ```